We sat down with Ed LaHood, CEO at Thyng, LLC, to discuss 3D Medical Imaging and other exciting things coming to the MedReality platform.

 I think this is the perfect illustration of that because, exactly, as you said.
 You look at it.
 You’re like, “oh my gosh.
-This has literally impacted 50 to 60 percent of their lungs.
+This has impacted 50 to 60 percent of their lungs.
 When you think about it, when you think about its impact on your ability to breathe and oxygenate your body, that’s the startling impact that COVID has.
-I think this visualization brings it to life better than anything else we could imagine.
+I believe this visualization brings it to life better than anything else we could imagine.

 Let me ask you a couple of questions: what do the radiologists think of this?
 Is this threatening to them?
 Is this a good thing or a bad thing?
 What’s their opinion?

 They need to be able to convey this information to other physicians, to surgeons, to patients, to staff, to folks at other hospitals, and I think many radiologists have seen this as a challenge; meaning how do they, first of all, how do they get the information from their workstation to the physician or the patient and then, two, how do they put the information into a form that’s easily understandable by the physicians or the patients.
 And many, many physicians are pretty adept at you reading a single x-ray, and they can say, “oh yeah.
 That bone is broken.”
-But it becomes more complicated when it’s a case like a tumor wrapped around your spine where you know you really need to have multiple, simultaneous angles on that vision to really understand it.
+But it becomes more complicated when it’s a case like a tumor wrapped around your spine where you know you need to have multiple, simultaneous angles on that vision to understand it.
 So, the bottom line is that the radiologists embrace this technology; it gives them a way to distribute the knowledge they need to distribute and then put the knowledge into a form that’s easily understandable by anyone outside of the radiology suite.

 I know one of the things is the challenge in radiology.
 It’s sort of the bottleneck, right?
 Someone needs to be available to do the scans and then read them, and then somebody has to walk them over to the doctor.
 So, there’s this whole delay.
 How will this impact the process?
-Will we be able to get beyond the data silos and actually see things in real-time?
+Will we be able to get beyond the data silos and see things in real-time?

 That’s the goal.
 And that’s really what we’re working on kind of day in and day out.
 The ability not just to distribute this anywhere, but to distribute it in the easily understandable form, but to do it immediately.
 So, all of these delays are based on the old workflows, whatever those workflows may have been.
-But, those delays can also be overcome, and that’s part of the beauty of what we’re doing; that is because everything is digital and distributed digitally and obviously converted to this optimum digital form.
-So, there is this immediacy about what we’re doing, which is, amongst everything else, a huge component that makes it very attractive and can use existing technologies to capture the images.
+But, those delays can also be overcome, and that’s part of the beauty of what we’re doing; that is because everything is digital and distributed digitally and converted to this optimum digital form.
+So, there is this immediacy about what we’re doing, which is, amongst everything else.
+So, this huge component makes it very attractive and can use existing technologies to capture the images.